 It all starts in the gut.
-The gut is full of trillions of bacteria, known as the microbiota or microbiome and these bacteria have been show to play a role in everything from our mental health to weight gain and now, it seems, potentially the quality of our sleep.
-The microbiome is made up of many different types of bacteria, some more useful, ‘good’ bacteria and some more harmful.
-Not to be confused with probiotics which are live bacteria, prebiotics are a special kind of fibre which act like fertiliser for the ‘good’ bacteria in our gut, encouraging them to thrive and drown out the bad bacteria.
+The gut is full of trillions of bacteria, known as the microbiota or microbiome and these bacteria have been shown to play a role in everything from our mental health to weight gain and now, it seems, potentially the quality of our sleep.
+The microbiome is made up of many different types of bacteria, some more useful, ‘good’ bacteria and some potentially more harmful.
+Not to be confused with probiotics which are live bacteria, prebiotics are a special kind of fibre which act like fertiliser for the ‘good’ bacteria in our gut, encouraging them to thrive and drown out the potentially bad bacteria.

 Professor Philip Burnet explains:

 “Basically, your good bacteria break down this fibre to produce molecules called short-chain fatty acids.
 These are the things that might be having an effect on your sleep.
 Of course, when this prebiotic grows good bacteria, the bacteria themselves have beneficial effects, like synthesising vitamins and beneficial effects to the bowel and the immune system.”
 “The breakdown of the prebiotic fibre itself produces beneficial molecules and the bacteria themselves, once they’re established, actually produce other molecules that benefit your gut and your brain.
 So perhaps it is these short chain fatty acids being produced that is affecting your sleep.”

 Where to Find a Good Source of Prebiotics

 Prebiotics are naturally occurring and ideally we should get them from food but supplements are an effective way of consuming them if this isn't possible.
 Examples of naturally occurring prebiotics are as follows: